ahoorab/cdk-iac/README.md

 ### Resources
 * application : Where to store properties files for individual applications
 * dtap : Where to store AWS account specific properties
-* platform : Where to store VPC specific properties Note DTAP might be renamed in the future
+* vpc : Where to store VPC specific properties
+Note: DTAP might be renamed in the future.

 ## usage